As Pandemic Imperils Elections, Democrats Clash With Trump on Voting Changes

 “We can’t allow our democracy to go down the tubes because this administration did not prepare for this pandemic,” said Senator Amy Klobuchar of Minnesota, the top Democrat on the Senate Rules Committee, which oversees election law.
 “We have to come up with best practices and make sure that everyone can still vote.”

-Mr. Trump, who in recent days has been ratcheting up his criticism of vote-by-mail, intensified his resistance on Wednesday, instructing Republicans in a tweet to “fight very hard when it comes to state wide mail-in voting” and saying it “doesn’t work out well for Republicans.”
+Mr. Trump, who in recent days has been ratcheting up his criticism of voting by mail, intensified his resistance on Wednesday, instructing Republicans in a tweet to “fight very hard when it comes to state wide mail-in voting” and saying it “doesn’t work out well for Republicans.”
 He also claimed there was “tremendous potential for voter fraud,” though there is little evidence to back up that assertion.

 Elections experts say voter fraud in general is extremely rare, including fraud involving ballots mailed in by voters.
 Most mail-ballot fraud involves absentee ballots and is committed by corrupt campaigns or election officials, not voters — and even that is rare and generally easily caught.
-(Mr. Trump conceded on Tuesday that he voted by mail in Florida’s primary last month.)
+(Mr. Trump conceded on Tuesday that he voted by mail in Florida’s primary election in March.)

-Vote-by-mail, which has been shown to increase turnout, is routine in many parts of the country and is the chief way of voting in states such as Colorado, Oregon and Washington.
-Still, some Republicans, taking their cues from Mr. Trump, have become increasingly open in making the argument that voting by mail is detrimental to their party’s political fortunes.
+Voting by mail, which has been shown to increase turnout, is routine in many parts of the country and is the chief way of voting in states such as Colorado, Oregon and Washington.
+Yet some Republicans, taking their cues from Mr. Trump, have become increasingly open in making the argument that it is detrimental to their party’s political fortunes.

 “This will be extremely devastating to Republicans and conservatives in Georgia,” Mr. Ralston said.
 “This will certainly drive up turnout.”